 Environmental protection regulations

-The specific emission limits for all new passenger car and light commercial vehicle models and the fleet targets calculated from the individual vehicle data for brands and groups in the 28 EU member states for the period up to 2019 are set out in the EU Regulation governing CO2 emissions from passenger cars (443/2009/EC) and the EU Regulation governing light commercial vehicles of up to 3.5 tonnes (510/2011/EU), in effect since April 2009 and June 2011 respectively.
+The specific emission limits for all new passenger car and light commercial vehicle models and the fleet targets calculated from the individual vehicle data for brands and groups in the 28 EU member states for the period up to 2019 are set out in EC Regulation No 443/2009 on CO2 emissions from passenger cars and EU Regulation No 510/2011 on light commercial vehicles of up to 3.5 tonnes, in effect since April 2009 and June 2011 respectively.
 The regulations are an important component of European climate protection legislation and therefore form the key regulatory framework for product design and marketing by all vehicle manufacturers operating in the European markets.

 From 2012 onwards, the average CO2 emissions of manufacturers’ new European passenger car fleets may not exceed the figure of 130 g CO2/km.
-Compliance with this requirement is being introduced in stages: 80% of cars had to meet this requirement in 2014 and the entire fleet must meet it in 2015.
-The EU Regulation adopted in 2014 (333/2014/EU) states that, from 2021 onwards, the emissions of European passenger car fleets may be just 95 g CO2/km.
+Compliance with this requirement was introduced in phases: in 2015 the entire fleet had to meet this limit.
+EU Regulation No 333/2014, which was adopted in 2014, states that, from 2021 onwards, the emissions of European passenger car fleets may be no higher than just 95 g CO2/km.

-The EU’s CO2 regulation for light commercial vehicles requires limits to be met from 2014 onwards, with targets being phased in over the period to 2017: the average CO2 emissions of new registrations in Europe may not exceed the figure of 175 g CO2/km, a target required to be met by 70% of the fleet in 2014.
-From 2020 onwards, the limit under the EU Regulation adopted in 2014 (253/2014/EU) is 147 g CO2/km.
+The EU’s CO2 regulation for light commercial vehicles requires limits to be met from 2014 onwards, with targets being phased in over the period to 2017: the average CO2 emissions of new vehicle registrations in Europe may not exceed the figure of 175 g CO2/km, a target required to be met by 75% of the fleet in 2015 and 80% of the fleet in 2016.
+From 2020 onwards, the limit under EU Regulation No 253/2014, which was adopted in 2014, is 147 g CO2/km.
 Like the regulations for passenger cars, the CO2 regulations for light commercial vehicles provide for exceptions to be made, for example by offering relief for technical innovations in the vehicle.

 The European Commission and UNECE (United Nations Economic Commission for Europe) are currently working to introduce a globally harmonized driving cycle.